Empiree/DeftSharp.Windows.Input/README.md

 You can read the complete documentation in the file [DOCUMENTATION](https://github.com/Empiree/DeftSharp.Windows.Input/blob/main/DOCUMENTATION.md).

 > [!NOTE]
 > Documentation is in the process of being written.
-If you would like to help, please check out the issues.

 # Examples